 Interoperability testing is possible with the same setup, if real back-end servers instead of their simulations are used.

 Unsoldered M2M eUICC

-COMPRION provides also the means for testing the remote provisioning functionality of an eUICC chip, that is not yet soldered onto the PCB of an M2M device.
-The central component beside the simulated or real back-end servers is the COMPRION Network Bridge that connects the back-end directly to the eUICC under test.
-It eases the work of (e)UICC manufacturers, MNOs, SM-DP and SM-SR providers as they do not need to deal with the complex handling and high investment of a network simulator or the testing limitations in a real network.
+COMPRION also provides the means for testing the remote provisioning functionality of an eUICC that is not yet soldered onto the PCB of an M2M device.
+The central component beside the simulated or real back-end server is COMPRION Network Bridge, which connects the back end directly to the eUICC under test.
+It eases the work of (e)UICC manufacturers, MNOs, SM-DP and SM-SR providers as they do not need to deal with the complex handling and high investment of a network simulator or the testing limitations of a real network.